 I have studied the world's main religions enough to conclude that, in essence, they are saying the same thing.
 There is one truth.
 The way it's expressed depends on the culture and the time in history.
 What remains a constant is that humans all over the planet and in all times have always had a sense of a power greater than them, a sense of some kind of a God.

 Even though I was not brought up religiously, from the beginning, had a sense of a God.
-And, from the very beginning, I thought of it as knowledge of the nature of reality, a description of how things are that is not defined in religious terms, but more in practical terms, something along the lines of knowing the nuts and bolts of how the universe works.
-If you've never seen a car it will look like it moved because of some kind of magic, but if you know to lift the hood, you'd see how it runs.
-Well, I always thought the answer to the nature of reality was analogous to lifting the hood.
+And, from the very beginning, I thought of it as knowledge of the nature of reality, a description of how things are that is not described in religious terms, but more in practical terms, something along the lines of knowing the nuts and bolts of how the universe works.
+If you've never seen a car it will look like it moved because of some kind of magic, but if you know to lift the hood, you'd see how it really worked.
+Well, I always thought the answer to the nature of reality was analogous to lifting the hood on the car.

-In Jane Roberts' Seth books, Seth gives such a description of the nature of reality, sort of the nuts and bolts, an explanation without the religious veils, though all the religious veils are perfectly explained in the Seth books.
+In Jane Roberts' Seth books, Seth gives such a description of the nature of reality, a nuts and bolts description, a description without a religious context, though religious veils are explained in the Seth books.

 The very first Seth book I read, that came to me in an unexpected way, was the experience of the biggest relief of my life.
 It explained all sorts of experiences I was having that I could not explain, nor did I know of a place or book where they were explained.
 For example, one night when I was driving, the physical reality vanished and all I saw were strands of light.
 Another time, sitting at a computer I realized there were gaps in my consciousness, a distinct sense of pulsating in and out of this reality.
 The precognitive dreams and regular psychic experiences were no big deal compared to these moments when the fabric of physical reality simply fell away and I experienced the reality beyond.
 In the Seth books I found the first explanations to my unusual experiences.